menu

 Demographics

-The education level of East Pittsburgh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.78% of adults 25 and older in East Pittsburgh have a college degree.
+The percentage of adults in East Pittsburgh who are college-educated is close to the national average for all communities of 21.84%: 19.78% of the adults in East Pittsburgh have a bachelor's degree or advanced degree.

 The per capita income in East Pittsburgh in 2022 was $18,670, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $74,680 for a family of four.
 East Pittsburgh also has one of the higher rates of people living in poverty in the nation, with 45.37% of its population below the federal poverty line.